Arsène Wenger: Plaudits and legacy

 Though Wenger established Arsenal as UEFA Champions League regulars, he never won a continental competition – he was a Champions League and UEFA Cup runner-up with Arsenal and a Cup Winners' Cup runner-up with Monaco – often considered a blemish on his managerial career.
 Writer Michael Calvin argues despite the European failings, Wenger should still be considered one of the greats in football: "[He] has been the best, most influential manager of the modern era.
 His job has involved managing change, and all the hypocrisy which comes with that.
 In a world where incoherence is routinely hailed as innovation, he has been a true visionary".
 Wenger's stubbornness to follow his idealistic vision of football was heavily criticised during his second decade at Arsenal.
 In 2016, Henry Winter reasoned the Frenchman's methods no longer gave him an advantage over others, and he needed to adapt or resign.
 Winter also suggested the club was content with lucrative top-four finishes, and the manager needed tough individuals to challenge him.
 Ferguson however expressed admiration in Wenger's consistency and obstinate nature: "He stays with what he believes in.
 And I think people who do that are outstanding coaches".

-Wenger was awarded France's highest decoration, the Légion d'honneur, in 2002.
+Wenger was awarded France's highest decoration, the Legion of Honour, in 2002.
 He was appointed an Honorary Officer of the Order of the British Empire (OBE) in the 2003 Birthday Honours for services to football.
 At Arsenal's valedictory campaign at Highbury throughout the 2005–06 season, supporters showed appreciation by holding a "Wenger Day" as one of various themed matchdays.
 It was held on his 56th birthday, on 22 October 2005, in a league match against Manchester City.
 Wenger was inducted into the English Football Hall of Fame in 2006, along with former England manager Ron Greenwood.
 Furthermore, a commissioned bronze bust of Wenger, similar to the earlier version of Herbert Chapman, was unveiled as a tribute to him by the board of directors of Arsenal, at the club's annual general meeting in October 2007.
 Wenger had an asteroid, 33179 Arsènewenger, named after him by astronomer Ian P. Griffin, who states Arsenal as his favourite football club.

 In May 2016, the Stade Arsène Wenger was officially opened near Strasbourg, where Wenger was born.
 The stadium is the new home of USL Dippinheim and holds a capacity of 500 people.
+In July 2023, Arsenal unveiled an official statue of Wenger holding the "Invincible" Premier League trophy outside the Emirates Stadium, joining the likes of Dennis Bergkamp, Tony Adams, and Herbert Chapman to be commemorated in such a way outside the stadium.